cloudnative-pg/cloudnative-pg/docs/src/before_you_start.md

   belonging to the same PostgreSQL instance, namely the main volume containing the PGDATA (`storage`) and the volume for WALs (`walStorage`).

+<a id="rto"></a>RTO
+: Acronym for "recovery time objective", the amount of time a system can be unavailable without adversely impacting the application.

+<a id="rpo"></a>RPO
+:  Acronym for "recovery point objective", a calculation of the level of acceptable data loss following a disaster recovery scenario.

 ## Cloud terminology